 The Portuguese excel at sweet treats, too.
 The most famous Pastel de Nata – and egg custard tart – is made using basic ingredients…and a lot of time.
 However, they are delectable straight from the oven, so we think it is worth the effort to try to make them at home!

-Drinks from Portugal
+Drinks From Portugal

 The most famous drink from Portugal is the namesake Port.
 The sweet, fortified wine is a popular after-dinner drink and is made in a variety of styles, including Ruby, Tawny, and Late Bottled Vintage.
 Port wine is now produced in many regions around the world, bottles from the Douro Valley in Portugal (like Taylor’s and Calem) and will be marked as being from Oporto, Porto or Vinho do Porto.
 More recently, Portugal has joined the Craft Beer Revolution and beer from Porto and Lisbon can be found in specialty beer shops.

 Use our guides for Portugal as your virtual travel planner: Portugal Travel Guides.

-SINGAPORE TRAVEL INSPIRATION
+SINGAPORE VIRTUAL TRAVEL INSPIRATION

 A modern and dazzling destination, Singapore has a diverse culture and riveting history.
 While there is no true substitute for actually being there, sampling Singapore’s famous foods can nearly whisk us away to Marina Bay.

-Movies about Singapore
+Movies About Singapore